francogassibe/Control-of-a-CC-motor-speed/README.md

-This project has yet to be translated but you can still watch the video of the system working Or translate it by yourself
+This project has yet to be translated but you can still watch the video of the system working

+Or translate the 'Final_Gassibe_Corteggiano.docx' file